Xiao-Chenguang/Triplets-Oversampling/README.md

 To reprocude the results of the paper, you need to follow the procedure below:
 1. Clone or copy the repository to your local machine
-2. Open a terminal and go to the folder "Triplet_Oversampling"
+2. Open a terminal and go to the folder "Triplets_Oversampling_for_Federated_Datasets"
-3. Follow •Quick start• to generate the results of the paper simply.
+3. Follow [Quick start](#quick-start) to generate the results of the paper simply.

 ## Quick start
 You can reproduce the results with provided scripts.